Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: 2D Pachner moves

 \subsection{(1-3) moves}

-There are in total 4 different types of (1-3) Pachner moves for triangulation with branching structure.
-Two of them have branching structure that can be induced by a global time ordering [see Eqs.~(\ref{fig:(1-3)c})-(\ref{fig:(1-3)b})].
+There are in total four different types of (1-3) Pachner moves for triangulation with branching structure.
+Two of them have branching structure that can be induced by a global ordering [see Eqs.~(\ref{fig:(1-3)c})-(\ref{fig:(1-3)b})].
 These (1-3) moves can also be derived from a sequence of the standard (2-2) move and (2-0) moves.

+For instance, using the standard $F$ move and (2-0) move, we can derive the (1-3) move \eq{fig:(1-3)b}:

+Note that we have added a triangle labelled by $g_0$, $g_1$ and $g_2$ below on both figure of \eq{fig:(1-3)b}.
+The above process can be summarized as a FSLU transformation:

+Note that, the $F$ move used in the above sequence is slightly different from the standard one.
+The differences are merely the orientations of all four triangles.
+There are two consequences of the orientation changes.
+The first one is that $c$'s are changed to $\bar c$'s by definition.
+The second consequence is that the $U(1)$ phase factor $\nu_2$ is changed to $\nu_2^{-1}$.
+This can be obtained by using several steps of (2-0) moves.
+It is also consistent with the path integral formalism of bosonic SPT states, for $\nu_2^{s(ijkl)}(g_i,g_j,g_k,g_l)$ is assigned to the spacetime tetrahedron $\langle ijkl\rangle$ with orientation $s(ijkl)=\pm 1$.

 In total $2^3=8$ kinds of Kitaev's Majorana chain decoration configurations are summarized in \tab{tab:1-3}.
-Similar to the (2-2) moves, one can check that all the (1-3) moves do not change the Majorana fermion parity for arbitrary decoration configurations.
+Similar to the (2-2) moves, one can check that none of the (1-3) moves change the Majorana fermion parity for arbitrary decoration configurations.